nix-community/cache-nix-action/README.md

 # Cache Nix action

-A GitHub Action to cache Nix store paths using GitHub Actions cache.
+A GitHub Action to restore and save (not only) Nix store paths using GitHub Actions cache.

 This action is based on [actions/cache](https://github.com/actions/cache).

 ## What it can

-* Restore and save the Nix store and/or other paths.
+* Restore and save the Nix store on `Linux` and `macOS` runners.
+* Restore and save other directories on `Linux`, `macOS`, and `Windows` runners.
 * Collect garbage in the Nix store before saving a new cache.
 * Merge caches produced by several jobs.
 * Purge caches created or last accessed at least the given time ago.